-Legacy 613 launched the Tefillah Initiative in 2016-2017, partnering with NCSY and six innovative yeshiva high schools across the USA.
+Legacy 613 successfully implemented the Tefillah Initiative, partnering with nine innovative yeshiva high schools across the USA.
 The students learned much about the daily Shacharit and Minchah prayers they recite during the school day, but more importantly, they learned how prayer can connect us to God.
 The pioneer program was extremely successful, taking tefillah education and inspiration to a whole new level and changing the way students relate to their davening on a personal level.

 • Fuchs Mizrachi School in Beachwood, Ohio